 Fly Rod Length

 Fly rods are available in lengths that range between 6′ and 15.’
 Rods under 7 and more than 10 feet are considered extreme, and beginners should avoid them.
-8-9 foot rods are general purpose especially if the weight ranges from 4 to 8w.
+8-9 foot rods are general-purpose especially if the weight ranges from 4 to 8w.
 The standard length system is represented in 6” increments, ranging from 7-10.
-Here are specifics on how to choose the ideal fly rod length:
+Here are specifics on how to choose a fly rod for the ideal length:

-• Less than 7′: They are the shortest rods and are great for shorts casts in restricted spaces.
+Less than 7 foot fly rods are the shortest rods and are great for short casts in restricted spaces.
 Most of them come in 2 pieces.
 Beginners may find it difficult to cast when using them.

-• 7-8 foot rods: They are popular choices and are easier to throw than the 7-foot rods.
-The rods come in 2-piece and are ideal for casting in small water bodies.
+Most 7 to 8 foot rods are popular choices and are easier to throw than the 7-foot rods.
+The rods come in 2 pieces and are ideal for casting in small water bodies.

-• 8-9 foot rods: These are some of the best beginner fly rods types as they are easy to throw and keep the line above the vegetation on the backcast.
-They are available in 2, 3 and 4 piece selections.
+Most fishermen agree that 8 to 9 foot rods are some of the best beginner fly rods that should be on any beginner fly fishing setup as they are easy to throw and keep the line above the vegetation on the backcast.
+They are available in 2, 3, and 4 piece selections.

-• 9-10 foot rods: These kinds enhance line mending and are stronger for large water bodies and catching bigger fish.
+When it comes to bigger game, 9 to10 foot fly rods enhance line mending and are stronger for large water bodies and catching bigger fish.

 Fly Rod Action

-Moderate action rod: It is not as powerful as the swift action rod and loads slower.
-The rod does not generate high line speeds hence, can’t cast long distances.
-Medium action rods are suitable for beginners as the line speeds are quite forgiving.
+A moderate action fly rod is not as powerful as a swift action rod and loads slower.
+The rod does not generate high line speeds, so it can’t cast long distances.
+Medium action rods are suitable to add on any beginner fly fishing setup as the line speeds are quite forgiving.

 Fly Rod Material